frkngnc/commitor/README.md

 - 🎯 **AI-Powered**: Uses OpenAI (ChatGPT) or Anthropic (Claude)
 - 🔄 **Hybrid Mode**: API or Browser automation (no API key required)
 - 🌍 **Multi-Language**: Auto-detects Turkish/English from README + history, or pick any language manually (custom input supported)
-- ✅ **API Key Validation**: Kurulum sihirbazı API anahtarını anında doğrular, hatada seni uyarır
+- ✅ **API Key Validation**: The setup wizard instantly validates the API key, and if there is an error,
 - 📝 **Conventional Commits**: Follows industry standards
 - ✨ **Interactive**: Preview and edit messages before committing
 - 🔒 **Secure**: Encrypted API key and session storage